 Vicodin is a prescription painkiller that is composed of hydrocodone and acetaminophen.
 Hydrocodone acts as a pain reliever while acetaminophen reduces fevers.
 For many years, drugs that have contained hydrocodone, such as Vicodin, have been abused by almost 5 million people in the United States alone.
 It was because of this that Vicodin was moved to a Schedule II controlled substance in 2014.
 This puts a limit on the amount of Vicodin prescriptions.
-When used as directed, Vicodin can be safe and useful.
+When used as directed, Vicodin use can be safe and effective.
 However, when Vicodin is abused or used without a prescription, physical, mental, and social consequences can occur.
 Knowing what Vicodin is and how it can be treated will help overcome Vicodin addiction.

-The Effects of Vicodin
+The Effects of Vicodin Use

 Vicodin contains hydrocodone, an opioid substance, which can lead to harmful effects similar to morphine and heroin.
-The effects of Vicodin are achieved when it connects to opioid receptors located in the brain, spinal cord, and the gastrointestinal tract.
+The effects of Vicodin use are achieved when it connects to opioid receptors located in the brain, spinal cord, and the gastrointestinal tract.
 When Vicodin reaches these areas, the desired effect is achieved, which generally includes feelings of euphoria, calmness, and less pain.

-Vicodin Side Effects
+Vicodin Use Side Effects

 While it may seem safer to take prescription drugs, they can be just as dangerous as illicit drugs.
 The side effects of Vicodin include the following: